m-n/yarty/README.md

 For Running Tests
 -----------------

+    RUN-TESTS:          Runs all the tests defined by DEFTEST in the given packages.
     AUTORUN:            Toggle whether asdf:test-system is automatically run when source is touched.
-    RUN-TESTS:          Runs all the tests defined by DEFTEST in the given packages.
-    *HANDLE-ERRORS*:  t: handle in tests; nil: decline to handle.
-Default is t.
+    FRESH-TEST:        Test on a fresh CCL or SBCL image.
+Assumes the userinit loads quicklisp.
+    TEST-SYSTEM:        Test the system.
+Either return the last value of RUN-TESTS or quit the image.

 For Managing Tests
 ------------------

     CLEAR-TESTS:        Clear the tests for the given package, default to *package*.
+    *HANDLE-ERRORS*:    t: handle in tests; nil: decline to handle.
+Default is t.

+Full docstrings and argument lists are available in the file `docstrings`.

 Installation
 ============